tkarcheski/ai-os-project-management/docs/roadmap.md

 - Establish a clear project management structure.
 - Define workflows for development, testing, and documentation.

-## Phase 1: Project Initialization
+## Project Kickoff: Repository Setup and Task Management
 - Create a repository structure for managing project tasks and documentation.
 - Implement GitHub Projects for tracking issues and milestones.
 - Add templates for issues, pull requests, and user stories.